 - Aesop Fables—no ads

 - Listen/read–Free non-fic audio books

 - Stories read by actors

 - Stories to read for youngsters

-- Storytime for me
+- Unite for Literacy

 New technologies have broadened and expanded the role that speaking and listening play in acquiring and sharing knowledge and have tightened their link to other forms of communication.
 Digital texts confront students with the potential for continually updated content and dynamically changing combinations of words, graphics, images, hyperlinks, and embedded video and audio.